What is your adoption process?

 When surrendering a dog, it’s always best to provide us with as much information as you can about the dog and include a picture.

-When reporting a stray or when reposting an abuse or neglect case, it’s always important to provide the closest address, cross streets and detailed description of the dog.
+When reporting a stray or when reporting an abuse or neglect case, it’s always important to provide the closest address, cross streets and detailed description of the dog.

 We know that times can be tough and economic changes can happen to anyone.
 We’re here to help responsible dog owners in the city of Detroit.
 If you are in need of food assistance for your dog, please call 313-458-8014 to inquire about availability.
-You must be a Detroit resident, qualify as low income or had a large decrease income recently, provide us with proper ID upon delivery, your dog must be healthy and in well kept condition, your dog must be spayed or neutered, if you need help with spaying or neutering your dog we can provide you with low cost spay or neuter information.
+You must be a Detroit resident, qualify as low income or had a large decrease in income recently, provide us with proper ID upon delivery, your dog must be healthy and in well kept condition, your dog must be spayed or neutered.
+If you need help with spaying or neutering your dog, we can provide you with low cost spay or neuter information.

 We recommend that dogs in need of training be evaluated by their veterinarian first.
 Dogs may “react” or “act out” for multiple reasons, some of it may be health related, and it is best to have your dog assesed by a veterinarian first.
 From there, your veterinarian may be able to provide you with resources about what kind of training or therapy is best for your dog.
 We also recommend having your dog assessed by a CPDT-KA trainer to help you better understand your dog.